Anyone who buys a new Mac gets a free copy of Apple Pages 5 word processor.

 Not that Pages can’t deliver professional-looking designs, but that’s not my focus here.

 I’m a journalist.
 I write words for a living.
 Most of the time someone else gets to make them look pretty on a page.
 I’m only concerned about getting the words down as efficiently as possible.

 Here I plan to discuss how well Pages 5 works as a tool for professional writers.
 I specifically ask if it does the job better than Microsoft Word:2011 and more basic tools like iA Writer.

 For writers of my generation — I started when magazine printers still used hot metal presses — the typewriter will always be the gold standard.
 I’ve used word processors for 30 years.
 In all that time, I’ve always sought to recreate the typewriter’s simplicity.
 I want electronic writing tools that just stay out-of-the-way.

 That’s not how software developers see word processing.
 They bulk up their products with features designed to appeal to, mainly, the most lucrative users in big companies.

 No doubt the word processors that make it through the processor are what people want.
 After all Word continues to sell.
 Lawyers love it.
 PR companies and organisations that want documents written and rewritten again and again love it.
 You can import graphics, write mathematical equations, do mail merges and lots of other stuff journalists and writers simply don’t need.

 Keeping software out of the writer’s way

 None of that interests me.
 Nor do I care about fonts and styles.
 Well, not when writing.
 I tend to use a single font for an entire document.
-I may write heads and cross heads in bold.
-I may use italics or bold to emphasis words.
+Heads and cross heads are in bold.
+Italics or bold emphasis words.

 But that’s it.